-The combustion of fossil fuels also releases carbon dioxide, a greenhouse gas that contributes to global warming, and acidic gases such as sulfur dioxide and nitrogen oxides.
+The combustion of fossil fuels releases carbon dioxide, a greenhouse gas that contributes to global warming.
+It also emits acidic gases, such as sulfur dioxide and nitrogen oxides.
 These gases dissolve in rainwater to form acid rain, which can have negative impacts on ecosystems and infrastructure.

 Air pollution can be blown from one location to another by the wind.
 So, pollution in one area can produce acid rain in another area or even a different country.

 Farmers use pesticides and herbicides to protect their crops from pests and diseases.
-However, if runoff occurs, these toxic chemicals can wash into rivers and lakes, where they can be absorbed by aquatic plants.
+However, if runoff occurs, these toxic chemicals can wash into rivers and lakes and be absorbed by aquatic plants.